xieby1/nix_config/README-en.md

 # NixOS configuration of xieby1

-* Use nix expression，not nix flakes
+* Use nix expression,not nix flakes
-* Use NixOS stable channel (current version 21.11)，not unstable channel
+* Use NixOS stable channel (current version 21.11),not unstable channel
 * Ubuntu-based usage habits
-* Multiplatform：QEMU✅, NixOS single-boot system✅, NixOS+Windows dual-boot system✅
+* Multiplatform: QEMU✅, NixOS single-boot system✅, NixOS+Windows dual-boot system✅

 You can use the configuration of this repository to configure a complete NixOS.
 You can also use some of the packages and modules to expand your own Nix/NixOS.